cormorack/yodapy/README.md

 ```

 ## Credentials
+To obtain credentials you are obliged to *register* at the [OOI data portal](https://ooinet.oceanobservatories.org/).
+Select the **Log In** dropdown and click **Register**.
+Fill out and submit the form and fairly soon you should
+receive credentials; specifically a username and a token.
+The username and token are used in what follows.

 To start using yodapy for the ooi datasource,
 you will need to setup your credential file.
 *This will only need be set one time.*